 Do you promote your posts on social media after you publish them?
 What happens after that?

-Kate not only promoted her posts once, but over and over again to get more email subscribers.
+Kate not only promoted her posts once but over and over again to get more email subscribers.

-To avoid repeating herself too much, Kate uploaded at least 2-3 different versions of each post to share, mixing up the image, heading, and post description.
+Kate uploaded at least 2-3 different versions of each post to share, mixing up the image, heading, and post description.

 12. Link Guest Posts to Your Optins

-Lastly, Kate used guest posting to drive additional traffic to her lead magnets.
+Last, Kate used guest posting to drive additional traffic to her lead magnets.

 The key that she found was to link to her optin form from the guest post, either in the byline or in the actual body of the post.